aleshaleksey/fansys23/04-combat.md

 If the provoking action is drinking a potion, the effect of the potion, if immediate, kicks in before the damage dealt by the attack.

 If the provoking action is an attack with a weapon the provoking character is not proficient with, any damage caused by the provoking character is applied first.
 If this means that the provoking character was attacking a comrade of the character making the AoO, the comrade would take damage from the provoking attack and only then does the provoking character take damage from the AoO.
 This is reversed by "swift strike".

+> The holy knight Asphalia and her companion Mal travel through a war ravaged town.
+An orphan, mistaking Mal for the one that killed his family, picks up a sword and tries to stab him in the back.
+Since the boy is not proficient with heavy blades his attack provokes an attack of opportunity, Asphalia attempts to disarm him as an attack of opportunity, but since she does not have swift strike, she is too slow, and the boy's sword finds Mal's side before she can knock it out of his hand...

 If a character is running away, provokes an attack of opportunity when leaving its threatened area, and is grappled (or otherwise attacked) by the ogre, the grapple (or other attack) starts, and is resolved before the provoking character has left its original square.